Ho Chi Minh City: Demographics

 The population of the city, as of the 1 October 2004 census, was 6,117,251 (of which 19 inner districts had 5,140,412 residents and five suburban districts had 976,839 inhabitants).

-In mid-2007, the city's population was 6,650,942 – with the 19 inner districts home to 5,564,975 residents and the five suburban districts containing 1,085,967 inhabitants.
+In 2007, the city's population was 6,650,942 – with the 19 inner districts home to 5,564,975 residents and the five suburban districts containing 1,085,967 inhabitants.
 The result of the 2009 Census shows that the city's population was 7,162,864 people, about 8.34% of the total population of Vietnam, making it the highest population-concentrated city in the country.
 As of the end of 2012, the total population of the city was 7,750,900 people, an increase of 3.1% from 2011.

-As an administrative unit, its population is also the largest at the provincial level.
+As an administrative unit, its population is the largest at the provincial level.
 According to the 2019 census, Ho Chi Minh City has a population of over 8.9 million within the city proper and over 21 million within its metropolitan area.

 In August 2017, the city's mayor, Nguyễn Thành Phong, admitted that previous estimates of 8–10 million were drastic underestimations.

 The actual population (including those who have not officially registered) was estimated 13 million in 2017.

-The Ho Chi Minh City Metropolitan Area, a metropolitan area covering most parts of the southeast region plus Tiền Giang Province and Long An Province under planning, will have an area of 30000 km2 with a population of 20 million inhabitants by 2020.
-Inhabitants of Ho Chi Minh City are usually known as "Saigonese" in English and "dân Sài Gòn" in Vietnamese.
+The Ho Chi Minh City Metropolitan Area, a metropolitan area covering the southeast region plus Tiền Giang Province and Long An Province in southwest under planning, will have an area of 30000 km2 with a population of 20 million inhabitants by 2020.

 Ethnic groups

 The majority of the population are ethnic Vietnamese (Kinh) at about 93.52%.
 Ho Chi Minh City's largest minority ethnic group are the Chinese (Hoa) with 5.78%.
-Cholon – in District 5 and parts of Districts 6, 10, and 11 – is home to the largest Chinese community in Vietnam.
-The Hoa (Chinese) speak a number of varieties of Chinese, including Cantonese, Teochew (Chaozhou), Hokkien, Hainanese, and Hakka; smaller numbers also speak Mandarin Chinese.
-Other ethnic minorities include Khmer with 0.34%, Cham with 0.1%, as well as a small group of Baweans from Bawean Island in Indonesia (about 400; as of 2015), they occupy District 1.

-Various other nationalities including Koreans, Japanese, Americans, Russians, South Africans, Filipinos, French and Britons reside in Ho Chi Minh City as expatriate workers.
-The highest concentration of which are in Thủ Đức and District 7.
+Cholon is home to the largest Chinese community in Vietnam.
+The Hoa (Chinese) speak a number of varieties of Chinese, including Cantonese, Teochew, Hokkien, Hainanese, and Hakka; smaller numbers also speak Mandarin Chinese.
+Other ethnic minorities include Khmer with 0.34%, Cham with 0.1%, as well as a small group of Baweans from Bawean Island in Indonesia (about 400; as of 2015), they occupy city center of Saigon and Bến Thành.
+Other nationalities including Koreans, Japanese, Americans, Russians, South Africans, Filipinos, French and Britons reside in Ho Chi Minh City as expatriate workers.
+The highest concentration of which are in Thủ Đức and Phú Mỹ Hưng.